 Then, keep these eight things in mind when designing your website for your clients.

-Add your map location to your website home page and on your contact page.
-We actually recommend embedding your Google map into your website footer show is showing up on every page.
+- Add your map location to your website home page and on your contact page.
+We actually recommend embedding your Google map into your website footer so it appears on every page.

 Build Your Website for Mobile Search